-- Recycling Bins are located on Ira Lane near the intersection with Halfmoon Valley Road (Route 550), and in the parking area of Autumn Meadow Park off Smith Road.
+- Recycling Bins are located at the Halfmoon Township Municipal Lane Park in Stormstown and at the enterence to the Halfmoon Township Maintenance Building behind Autumn Meadow Park off Smith Road.
 There are different openings in the bins for a variety of recyclable materials.
 Please sort your recyclables into the proper openings and do not place any materials outside the bins.

 - The income tax for the Township is 1.45% of total Earned Income and Net Profits.
-We also have a property tax rate of 2 mils for open space, 2.98 mils for Township general operations and 45.2 mils for schools.
+We also have a property tax rate of 2 mils for open space, 4.67 mils for Township general operations, 1.7 mils for Fire Service and 46.0875 mils for schools.

 - Halfmoon Township participates in the Adopt-A-Road program, which is aimed at keeping our Township roads clean by assigning responsibility for policing the road to volunteer families or organizations.